 The pyramid is dedicated to Kukulkan, the most important god of the Maya in the form of a feathered serpent.
 And the old Maya were incredibly good astronomers and architects.

 But also on any other day, Chichén Itzá is a unique experience.
 A guided tour is recommended as this place is about four hour drive from Cancun.
 The ruins can also be reached by the public bus of ADO – but it has already happened to me that the buses back to Cancun were full and I had to return by hitchhike in emergency mode.
 Something like this doesn’t happen with a tour.

 There are a lot of offers for tours to Chichén Itzá.
 The most interesting we found the sunrise tour to the old Mayan city, the tour to Chichén Itza and the Cenote Maya, and the combined tour to Chichén Itza and Valladolid.

 If your travel budget is large enough or you are travelling with a nice group who can share the cost, a private tour is also a good alternative.
-These are available either only to Chichén Itza or in combination with the Cenote Ik-Kil and Coba.
+These are available to Chichén Itza in combination with the Cenote Ik-Kil and Coba.
 All tours are more suitable for early birds due to the long journey.

 34. Explore the nature of Rio Lagartos

 Do you love the beauty of nature?
 Then a visit to Rio Lagartos in the north of the Yucatan peninsula should be on your agenda.
 The small village is located on a beautiful lagoon where the largest flamingo colony of Mexico raises its offspring.